-AIREX $^{\$}$ R63 and the AIREX $^{\$}$ C70 foam materials may be used together with wet lay-up systems as well as low temperature cure adhesives.
-High temperature adhesives may be used on the AIREX $^{\$}$ C71, AIREX $^{\$}$ R82 and AIREX $^{\$}$ T90/T92/T10 types.
+AIREX[®] C70 foam materials may be used together with wet lay-up systems as well as low temperature cure adhesives.

+Higher temperature Epoxy systems may be used on R82, TegraCoreTM and T90/T92/T10 AIREX[®] types.
 For further information see chapter 3.3.